 This article was originally printed in the CPN, Volume 32 Number 1, in March 2003.
-The scanned version was not suitable for screen-readers and went offline, so I have reproduced it here with Jeff Shafer’s permission.
-I hope that this will enable more growers to learn from Jeff’s approach to growing ultra highland Nepenthes.
+The scanned version was not suitable for screen-readers and went offline, so I have reproduced it here with Dr. Jeff Shafer’s permission.
+I hope that this will enable more growers to learn from his approach to growing ultra highland Nepenthes.

 A Novel Method for the Cultivation of Nepenthes villosa